tanerius/arch_post_install/README.md

   - `pacman -S nvidia` (linux kernel)
   - `pacman -S nvidia-lts` (linux-lts kernel)
   - `pacman -S nvidia-dkms` (any kernel - preferred)
-- Install kernel headers (we need them for later modules) - check for which kernel etc
-  - `pacman -S linux-headers`
+  - `pacman -S nvidia-utils lib32-nvidia-utils` to unstall vulkan support.
 - Do `pacman -S neofetch htop` to get some fancy apps to list your system specs
 - Edit `/etc/pacman.conf` to your liking
   - Enable simultaneous downloads
   - Enable Colors
-  - Enable that pacman thingie that makes the progress look like pacman :)
+  - Enable that pacman thingie by adding `ILoveCandy` to `/etc/pacman.conf` that makes the progress look like pacman :)
   - Maybe enable cleaning the versions cache (google it)
   - If you plan on using 32-bit applications, you will want to enable the multilib repository.
 (Try not to give these oldies any spotlight though)
 - Install and configure `reflector`